What gets rid of dandruff?

 iStock/temmuz can arsiray

 One study showed that shampoos with just 5 percent tea tree oil significantly improve the severity of dandruff.
 You can also add a few drops of tea tree oil to your favorite shampoo as you wash normally.
-Tea tree oil can actually reduce the effects of several unpleasant conditions.
+Watch out for these sneaky causes of dandruff that has nothing to do with dry skin.